Rmunene123/Novel-Nest/Pitch.md

 # Novel Nest
+## Overview
 "Novel Nest" is an online book ordering platform where users may browse, search, and purchase books from a handpicked collection.
-The website will have a listing of books, each with detailed information such as title, author, genre, price, and description.
-The site allows users to examine book details, search for specific books, and filter books based on category or price range.
-The website will offer a smooth and interactive user experience, with no page reloads or redirects.
 ## Core Features of the MVP

  -  **Browse Books**: Users can browse a collection of books with essential details like title, author, genre, price, and description.